SethKalantzis-103992935/COS30049-Computing-Technology-Innovation-Project/README.md

 Seth Kalantzis - 103 992 935\
 Matthew Cross - 101 828 627

+The final version of this project is showcased in this video: https://youtu.be/yGmnuFbfSWM

 # Overview

 This project was completed as part of a student project for unit COS30049 at Swinburne University of